Travel from Kota Bharu to Gombak by Bus

 What to eat in Gombak?

-If you’re looking for something to eat, then you should complete your holiday at some of the restaurants that have had a great deal of good reviews online.
-Some of them include Mummy Seafood Restaurant having had a review that said you’ll have an ultimate dining experience at an affordable price.
+If you’re looking for something to eat in Gombak, complete your holiday at these restaurants.
+Mummy Seafood Restaurant provides the ultimate dining experience at an affordable price.
 Try some awesome Bru coffee made from fresh cow’s milk at Restoran Achi in Batu Caves and don’t miss the authentic Nasi Kerabu at House of Nasi Kerabu.
 Something Chinese, Indian and Malay to complete your Malaysian experience all in Gombak itself.